-The Cellular Agriculture Manufacturing Hub, or CARMA, is a multidisciplinary group of scientists funded by UK Research and Innovation.
-CARMA is working on taking cell-ag from the laboratory to the shopping basket in a way that’s genuinely sustainable, and on developing the underpinning manufacturing technologies that would make it possible to produce cell-ag products at scale.
+Researchers at the RAU are doing this work as part of The Cellular Agriculture Manufacturing Hub (CARMA), a multidisciplinary group of scientists funded by UK Research and Innovation.
+CARMA is working on taking cellular agriculture from the laboratory to the shopping basket and developing the underpinning technologies that would make it possible to sustainably integrate these products into food value chains.

-The RAU is part of the CARMA team and is leading on Work Package 6, ‘Engaging public and policy’.
-It is our role to invite wide-ranging voices, lean into the nuances of the discussion, and bring scrutiny, both to the wider technology and to CARMA itself.
+The RAU leads CARMA’s Work Package 6, ‘Engaging public and policy’.
+Our role is to invite wide-ranging voices, lean into the nuances of the discussion, and bring scrutiny and critique, both to the wider cellular agriculture sector and to CARMA itself.

 Citizen and Stakeholder Forums